ivandfx/DFXWinTweaks/README.md

 However, I'm open to solve bugs issued from modified versions, but I don't officially support these.

+## Known issues
+Since version 1.6, there is an issue that causes the Windows Update configuration to crash, however, the settings are still applied successfully.

 ## Other languages
 DFX Tweaker is available in these languages:
 - Spanish